Part 26: Who‘s the Fairest of them All? – MK2

 There is a truly vicious irony in how Poland has been partitioned between three hostile powers.
 Warsaw looks to fall to Spartan forces soon.
 Hitler seems to be defending Germany better, but his defenders diminish rapidly.

-CBR In-Game Screenshot
+CBR In-Game Screenshot of 6

 6